environment

 Warning signs of failure may include:

-• the absorption field becoming wet with wastewater pooling on the surface
+• The absorption field becoming wet with wastewater pooling on the surface

-• wastewater runoff from the disposal area
+• Wastewater runoff from the disposal area

-• a smell of effluent near or from the system
+• A smell of effluent near or from the system

-• drains or toilets running slowly
+• Drains or toilets running slowly

-• the grease trap being full or blocked
+• The grease trap being full or blocked

 Please contact a licenced plumber as soon as possible to inspect your failing OWMS.
 Do not wait for Council to respond to this notification.